UCLA has been serving veterans for nearly 70 years, since the end of World War II.

 Following are some of the important programs, research and initiatives of the campus:

-The Bruin Resource Center's Veterans Resource Office (VRO) provides caring and personalized support for undergraduate and graduate student veterans in their transition from military service to civilian and college life.
+The Veteran Resource Center (VRC) provides caring and personalized support for undergraduate and graduate student veterans in their transition from military service to civilian and college life.
 We help our student veterans navigate UCLA and provide them with a welcoming space, mentoring from other student veterans, guidance on educational benefits, and tools to succeed academically and personally.
 We value the skills, assets and experiences veterans bring to the UCLA community and are committed to helping them achieve their goals and aspirations.
-The VRO also increases campus awareness of student-veteran issues and fosters a sense of belonging, community and well-being for all student veterans on campus.
+The VRC also increases campus awareness of student-veteran issues and fosters a sense of belonging, community and well-being for all student veterans on campus.

 Chancellor Block launched UCLA's Veterans Initiative in January 2013 to build on- and off-campus awareness about UCLA programs, research projects and services that benefit veterans.
 The initiative also seeks to boost awareness of and appreciation for the hurdles returning U.S. service members face and the advantages and skills they bring to civilian life.
 The initiative involves, among other efforts, the relaunch and redesign of its veterans website to appeal to a broad audience and the co-hosting of the half-day forum "How Are Veterans Changing America?" with partner Zócalo Public Square.